-Working with closed source products (Microsoft Visual Studio, .NET, ASP.NET, SQL server, and Oracle) while at the same time experimenting with open source products (Eclipse, Java, MySql, and Spring) I am constantly baffled by the persistance of closed source developers and business people in their handling of second grade support, bad information, and lacking products.
+Working with closed source products (Microsoft Visual Studio, .NET, ASP.NET, SQL Server, and Oracle) while at the same time experimenting with open source products (Eclipse, Java, MySql, and Spring) I am constantly baffled by the persistence of closed source developers and business people in their handling of second grade support, bad information, and lacking products.

 Below you’ll find listed a few examples of the difference between closed source and open source, and not just the source in itself but the feeling of working with each set of products.

 Where’s that IF-clause

 While working with MS T-SQL I found that I was not writing my IF-clauses correctly so I went out to a lot of places to try and find the correct syntax.
 My query was:

 Which gave a few interesting links, but opening them yields… discussions, discussions, discussions… not a syntax description as far as the eye can see.
 The same went for these searches, both on google and MSDN.

 ms sql server +syntax of the "if-clause" how do i write an "if-clause" in microsoft sql server

 …and got a hit on Google (Add IF THEN clause to SELECT statement, the second result from the top), and MSDN shone with one single hit (SQL Server/Office Integration: Programming SQL Server Security) and no, there’s no IF-clause syntax description there…

 Gave a “kind-of” good result in Oracle Tips – IF/THEN/ELSIF/ELSE, but only on place 7, three places below the MySQL syntax description.
 Using the much more “knowledgeable” search:

 Gave the following result halfway down the list on the first page: Using PL/SQL, and just as the name implies, it is a huge page with lots of PL/SQL info… you have to search again in order to find the if-clause syntax, but “if-clause” per se is not on the page…